jgzafrapalma/PedestrianRecognition/README.md

 - **path_hyperparameters**: it corresponds to the value of the parameter **path_hyperparameters** indicated in the script **Hyperparameters_Optimization_Shuffle.py**.
 - **path_output_model**: base path where the model weights solving the pretext task are stored.

-Third, the yperparameters of the models that solve the task of recognition of the crossing action must be optimized.
+Third, the hyperparameters of the models that solve the task of recognition of the crossing action must be optimized.
 For this the following script is executed:

 ```bash
 $ python Hyperparameters_Optimization_CrossingDetection/Shuffle/HP_Optimization_CrossingDetection_Shuffle.py